MicrosoftDocs/well-architected/well-architected/service-guides/app-service-web-apps.md

 # Azure Well-Architected Framework perspective on App Service (Web Apps)

 Azure App Service is a platform as a service (PaaS) compute service that you can use to host your workload on the Azure platform.
 It's a fully managed service that abstracts the underlying compute and offloads the responsibility of building, deploying, and scaling to the platform.
 An app service always runs in an App Service plan.
-The service plan you choose determines the region in which the workload runs, compute configurations, and the type of operating system.
+The service plan you choose determines the region in which the workload runs, the compute configurations, and the operating system.
 There are multiple billing models available for App Service.

 This article assumes that as an architect, you've reviewed the [**compute decision tree**](/azure/architecture/guide/technology-choices/compute-decision-tree) and chosen App Service as the compute for your workload.
 The guidance in this article provides architectural recommendations that are mapped to the principles of the [Azure Well-Architected Framework pillars](/azure/well-architected/pillars).